platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

      Composer reinstalls WordPress into the `wordpress` subdirectory.

-## Install WordPress Themes and Plugins with Composer
+## Install WordPress themes and plugins with Composer

 Just like WordPress core, you can install themes and plugins with the `composer require` command.
 To do so: